-A while back I emphasized how important is to have a company website these days (Publish Your Website Or Customers Won’t Find You).
-I should have added that a website not optimized for search engines is lost in the heap of a billion dead websites.
+A while back I emphasized how important is to have a company website these days.
+I should have added that a website that isn’t optimized for search engines is lost in the heap of a billion dead websites.
 Unless someone searches for your company by name, it won’t show up in the first few pages of any search results.

 Search engines are programmed to rank websites based on their popularity and relevancy.
 These are subjective elements, but there are specifics that even a computer program can evaluate to set your ranking, and thus determine whether your site is alive and a good match to a specific search request.
 Yet recent research indicates that almost half of small business websites are still missing these basics, and thus are essentially dead to the search world.

 The solution is keeping your site alive and vital, and following basic search engine optimization (SEO) suggestions.
 Here are some high-value elements you need, if you hope to see your company on any page of results for relevant user queries:

 - Relevant and constantly updated content.
 Websites that haven’t been updated in the last couple of years can’t possibly be alive.
 These days, the best way to provide fresh content is to attach add a blog to the website and create new posts at least a couple of times a month.

 - Create inbound and outbound links.
 Contact related websites that are well known, to request reciprocal links.
 Another way to get inbound links is review other site blogs, and leave your comments with your link.
 Register your business in relevant directories, and sign up in all local directories.
 Make sure you have no dead links on your own site.

 - Web page title tags.
 You need to name every page of your website, and these names must contain your important search keywords.
 Check every page of your website to make sure a title is predominantly displayed as the first line of a search result.
 Missing and meaningless tags will cause your site to be ignored by users, even if found.